qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/geospatial-data-transformations.md

 ideally intermediate data as well!).
 Some operations can not be reversed (e.g., downsampling)!

-There are numerious ways that data may be transformed to facilitate an analysis or desired visualization.
+There are numerous ways that data may be transformed to facilitate an analysis or desired visualization.
 We are going to focus on a few common examples.
 :::